chiragjp/coding_exercise/EXERCISE README.txt

 EXERCISE
 ===============
 We wish to search for what variables are correlated with Glycohemoglobin (%) and rank them in terms of their strength of their correlation.
-Using a coding language of your choice, do the following:
+Using a coding language of your choice, do the following and record the time you started and ended:

 0.)
 Read in the data files, formatted as .csv.
 Each file contains a different set of individual variables (columns) for each patient (rows).
 Each row identifies a patient whose ID is denoted in the column "ID".
 Being a real (read: "dirty") dataset, there are missing values and these are coded as "NA" in the datafiles.